KxSystems/docs-v1/docs/ml/notebooks.md

 ---
 hero: <i class="fa fa-share-alt"></i> Machine learning
 title: Demonstration notebooks for machine learning
-keywords: Docker, embedPy, Jupyter, ml, machine learning, Python
+keywords: embedPy, Jupyter, ml, machine learning, notebook, Python
 ---

 # Demonstration notebooks

-Embedpy and jupyterq can be used to solve all kind of machine-learning problems, from feature engineering to the training and testing of models.
+EmbedPy and JupyterQ can be used to solve all kind of machine-learning problems, from feature engineering to the training and testing of models.
 They also allow users to display results in a range of ways, giving a better understanding of the data and results.

 The notebooks at
 <i class="fa fa-github"></i> [KxSystems/mlnotebooks](https://github.com/KxSystems/mlnotebooks)